apache/drill/_docs/query-data/030-querying-hbase.md

 ## Querying Little Endian-Encoded Data

-As mentioned earlier, HBase stores data in little endian by default and Drill assumes the data is encoded in little endian.
+As mentioned earlier,  -->HBase stores data in little endian by default and Drill assumes the data is encoded in little endian.
 This exercise involves working with data that is encoded in little endian.
 First, you create two tables in HBase, students and clicks, that you can query with Drill.
 You use the CONVERT_TO and CONVERT_FROM functions to convert binary text to/from typed data.
 You use the CAST function to convert the binary data to an INT in step 4 of [Query HBase Tables]({{site.baseurl}}/docs/querying-hbase/#query-hbase-tables).
 When converting an INT or BIGINT number, having a byte count in the destination/source that does not match the byte count of the number in the binary source/destination, use CAST.

 ### Create the HBase tables